pangwuu/Meet-me-in-the-middle/README.md

 - **Google Maps API**: Heavily utilized for distance calculations, mapping, and finding locations of interest.

 ## Installation and Setup
-1. To run the Midpoint Finder web application locally, follow these steps:
+1. To run Meet Me in the Middle locally, follow these steps:
 ```
 git clone https://github.com/your-username/midpoint-finder.git
 cd midpoint-finder